 Some 80,000 early objects are today in the Vatican.
 Thousands of others can be found in an array of museums, as well as private collections principally scattered across continental Europe.
 With ambiguous provenance and terms of ownership, many of these treasures remain locked away and unseen, removed not only from their place of origin and their rightful owners but also from scientists and researchers.

 Attia’s video brings together a series of interviews involving two anthropologists (Brigitte Derlon and Monique Jeudy-Ballini), the conservator of the Josephite College Museum of Melle in Belgium (Alfons Van den Eyden), an ex-missionary and conservator of the Congo Museum of Art, Geraardsbergen in Belgium (Jaak Geysels, also known as ‘Father Willibrord’), a lawyer at the Paris and New York Bar (Luc Saucier) and an art historian (Dr Uta Kornmeier).
-He investigates the meaning of these cultural artifacts through the prism of each of the interviewees and discusses with them those parameters that define or blur the boundaries of cultural and societal identity on a par with its construction or deconstruction.
+He investigates the meaning of these cultural artefacts through the prism of each of the interviewees and discusses with them those parameters that define or blur the boundaries of cultural and societal identity on a par with its construction or deconstruction.

 Kader Attia, Dispossession, 2013, single-channel slide projection, colour, silent, 13 min, Middlesbrough Collection at Middlesbrough Institute of Modern Art, Presented by the Contemporary Art Society Collections Fund at Frieze

-The slide projections complimenting Attia’s video present a rich index of objects currently on display at the Vatican’s Ethnological Museum and also an assortment of archival material such as texts, etchings and images from old books which provide visual historical references which complement the film-maker’s subject matter.
+The slide projections complementing Attia’s video present a rich index of objects currently on display at the Vatican’s Ethnological Museum and also an assortment of archival material such as texts, etchings and images from old books which provide visual historical references which complement the film-maker’s subject matter.
 We witness scenes from the everyday life of indigenous tribes, the role of missionaries, and the interaction and integration between them.
 Non-Western populations are portrayed as primitive and non-civilised, juxtaposed against a different image for the Europeans who are depicted as physically and mentally superior.

 Although much of contemporary Catholic missionary work has been the subject of major development, with key revisions and modifications following the Second Vatican Council of 1962–1965, a great deal of damage had already taken place long before that.
 Notions of cultural imperialism, in combination with the role of nationalism and its impact on the identity and distinctiveness of native tribes, are indirectly raised by Attia and his interviewees’ responses.
 The colonists’ religious polemic against extra-occidental counterparts had an immediate effect on the objects fabricated for religious practices.
 The artist’s attempt to discover whether these objects were only considered by missionaries as decorative or utilitarian, or seen as articles of spiritual superiority, discloses equivocal conclusions.